hazelcast/hazelcast/hazelcast-documentation/src/JavaClient.md

 #### Distributed Executor Service

 The distributed executor service is for distributed computing.
 It can be used to execute tasks on the cluster on a designated partition or on all the partitions.
 It can also be used to process entries.
-Please see [Distributed Executor Service](#executor-service) for more information.
+Please see the [Distributed Executor Service section](#executor-service) for more information.

 ```java
 IExecutorService executorService = client.getExecutorService("default");
 ```

 After getting an instance of `IExecutorService`, you can use the instance as the interface with the one provided on the server side.
-Please see [Distributed Computing](#distributed-computing) chapter for detailed usage.
+Please see the [Distributed Computing chapter](#distributed-computing) chapter for detailed usage.

 ![image](images/NoteSmall.jpg) ***NOTE:*** *This service is only supported by the Java client.*